RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 # Digital Logic with TL-Verilog and Makerchip

-  * MAKERCHIP

-   Makerchip is a free online environment for developing high-quality integrated circuits.
+[Makerchip](https://makerchip.com/) is a free online environment for developing high-quality integrated circuits.
 You can code, compile, simulate, and debug Verilog designs, all from your browser.
 Your code, block diagrams, and waveforms are tightly integrated.

    * TL-Verilog